 When I look back at the last three months, there were plenty of good books to read, but not so much the plenty of time thing.

 I’ve FELT like I’ve done a bunch of reading this quarter, but the numbers (18) aren’t lying.

 Fortunately I brought a bag of about a dozen good books to read on this vacation and I’ve finished several of them, so possibly third quarter will be the one where I finally catch up.

 Although I say that every quarter . . .

 Either way, here are the eighteen books I’ve finished in the last three months and possibly some good books to read to add to your list!

 I’d read the first two books in this series (Me Before You and After You) and even though I thought the second was a disappointment, I wasn’t going to miss this one, especially when I got an audio copy.
 And this one was MUCH better.
 It was a really fun listen.
 And made me want to go to New York City again.

 Just Mercy: A Story of Justice and Redemption by Bryan Stevenson

 What more can I say about this book than that I still think about it almost daily several months later.
-This is non-fiction at its finest.
+This is non-fiction at its finest and one I fully recommend when someone asks for suggestions regarding good books to read.
 (Full review here)